 - No fertilizer required

-- Cannot survive in temperatures below 28 degrees F
+- Cannot survive in temperatures below 28 degrees Fahrenheit

-With dancing blossoms in jewel tones, fuchsias (Fuchsia hybrida) will light up your patio from spring through the first frosts.
-These plants are hardy in U.S.D.A. zones 8-10.
-The hanging flower clusters are truly gorgeous, mixing shades of royal purple, vibrant pink, luscious peach, and snowy highlights.
-They catch every eye, and bring butterflies and hummingbirds to your patio as well.
-Protect these beauties from afternoon sun, but otherwise they aren't demanding, blooming happily in containers all summer long.
+With dancing blossoms in jewel tones, healthy fuchsias will light up your patio from spring through the first frosts.
+These plants are hardy, and the hanging flower clusters are truly gorgeous, mixing shades of royal purple, vibrant pink, luscious peach, and snowy highlights.
+They catch every eye and bring hummingbirds and butterflies to your patio as well.
+Protect these beauties from the afternoon sun, but otherwise, they aren't demanding, blooming happily in containers all summer long.
 Buy here.

 - No deadheading required